Nick Littlemore: Biography

 In August 2008, Empire of the Sun issued their debut single, "Walking on a Dream", which peaked at No. 10 on the ARIA Singles Chart.
 The second single, "We Are the People", followed in September with the parent album released in October.
 The album reached No. 6 on the ARIA Albums Chart.
 In February 2009, Littlemore told Linda McGee of Raidió Teilifís Éireann (RTÉ) that Empire of the Sun planned to tour in August but not as a group "this is not a band project.
 We're not going to stand up there with guitar, bass, drums and a keyboard player and just play our songs out in a merry Indie kind of way".
 He described a more theatrical presentation, "I've just finished the first draft of the script and it's going to be more of a play, for want of a better term.
 So at the moment we've got people working in China building inflatable sets and all kinds of things and we're working with some theatre directors in London".
 However, from April to September that year, Steele could not contact Littlemore.
 From September Empire of the Sun, without Littlemore, performed live tours of Australia.

 Littlemore's bands have won eight ARIA Music Awards, with one in 2000 for 'Best Dance Release' for Pnau's Sambanova, and seven in 2009 for Empire of the Sun's album Walking on a Dream and the title song.
-Empire of the Sun – without Littlemore – performed "Walking on a Dream" at the ceremony with Steele collecting the awards on the band's behalf, he quipped "German Shepard Steele gets another award ...
+Empire of the Sun – without Littlemore – performed "Walking on a Dream" at the ceremony with Steele collecting the awards on the band's behalf, he quipped "German Shepherd [sic] Steele gets another award ...
 Everybody say hi to invisible Nick!".
 Ladyhawke also won two awards for her solo work.

 Since 2009 Littlemore has received medication to treat arthritis.
 From late 2009 Littlemore worked in Montreal, Canada with the Cirque Du Soleil as a composer and musical director for the touring arena show, Zarkana, which debuted on 29 June 2011 in New York.
 Pnau's fourth album, Soft Universe, was recorded in London.
 Upon its release Mayes confirmed Littlemore and Steele were working on a second Empire of the Sun album.
 Littlemore expanded, "We just started writing two or three weeks ago in New York ...
 Luke and I got into a studio, which was run by blind people – it was great.
 It's good to be in weird places with Luke, we enjoy that.
 He has an extraordinary mind – it's sounding so good".
 As from July 2011, when not touring or performing, he lives in LA.
 During late 2011 Pnau toured through Australia promoting their album.
+In 2025, Teenager reformed to release the single "A.A."